 The theme for the International Day of the World’s Indigenous Peoples 2021 is “Leaving no one behind: Indigenous peoples and the call for a new social contract.”
 To celebrate this day the International Association of Communication Sciences and Disorders is hosting a series of webinars during the month of September 2021, highlighting hearing-related research and clinical services by the Indigenous peoples and for the Indigenous peoples from across the world.

-In this webinar EMC researchers Alehandrea Manuel, Dr. Elizabeth Holt and Professor Suzanne Purdy will discuss research that they and others in Aotearoa New Zealand are undertaking in an effort to reduce inequalities in ear and hearing healthcare with Māori and the Pacific region communities across the life course.
+EMC researchers Alehandrea Manuel, Dr. Elizabeth Holt and Professor Suzanne Purdy have been invited to discuss research that they and others in Aotearoa New Zealand are undertaking in an effort to reduce inequalities in ear and hearing healthcare with Māori and the Pacific region communities across the life course.

 Alehandrea Manuel is the Māori Research Co-ordinator, Dr. Elizabeth Holt is the Pacific Research Advisor and Prof. Suzanne Purdy is the Deputy Co-director of the Eisdell Moore Centre.